AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 Example #1
 ~~~~~~~~~~

-We are implementing a ring buffer inside an array ``Content``, where the
+We implement a ring buffer inside an array ``Content``, where the contents
-content of a ring buffer of length ``Length`` is obtained by starting at index
+of a ring buffer of length ``Length`` are obtained by starting at index
 ``First`` and possibly wrapping around the end of the buffer.
-We use a ghost
+We use a
-function ``Get_Model`` to return the content of the ring buffer, for use in
+ghost function ``Get_Model`` to return the contents of the ring buffer for
-contracts.
+use in contracts.

 .. code:: ada spark-report-all